mfumagalli/Copenhagen/Files/day1.md

 ```
 using the option `-doPost 1`.

-**EXERCISE 2**

 We are finally ready to gather some biological insights from the data.
 Recalling our research aim, our first goal is to calculate allele frequencies of our target variant in EDAR gene for different human populations.

 Our SNP of interest is located in EDAR gene.
-According to our reference [paper](http://www.nature.com/ncomms/2016/160519/ncomms11616/full/ncomms11616.html), *The derived G allele at the index SNP in this region (rs3827760) encodes a functional substitution in the intracellular death domain of EDAR (370A) and is associated with reduced chin protrusion*.
+According to the reference [paper](http://www.nature.com/ncomms/2016/160519/ncomms11616/full/ncomms11616.html), *The derived G allele at the index SNP in this region (rs3827760) encodes a functional substitution in the intracellular death domain of EDAR (370A) and is associated with reduced chin protrusion*.
 The genomic location of this SNP is `chr2:109513601-109513601`.

 In ANGSD we can restrict our analyses on a subset of positions of interest using the `-sites` option.